akamhy/videohash/README.md

 Released under the MIT License.
 See [license](https://github.com/akamhy/videohash/blob/master/LICENSE) for details.

+The VideoHash logo was created by [iconolocode](https://github.com/iconolocode).
+See [license](https://github.com/akamhy/videohash/blob/main/assets/logo/LICENSE-LOGO) for details.

 Videos are from NASA and are in the public domain.
 > NASA videos are in the public domain.
 NASA copyright policy states that "NASA material is not protected by copyright unless noted".